techvixo/Gdkyd/README.md

-# Wintech-backend
+# gdkyd-backend

-a copy of Wintech backend webstie from Fahad
+a copy of gdkyd backend webstie from Fahad